JustinBJo/CSE3000/forms/final_assessment.md

 > What can we say about the learning rate η?

 - The update of the weights are only dependent on whether the prediction is correct or wrong, not by how far is from the real expected output.
 - The learning rate needs to be positive.
+V
 - If the model predictions are 100% correct, the weights can still change.
 - Not sure

 ### 15. Given a perceptron with weight vector [3,-1,1], bias -2, and activation function f(x) = -1 if x < 0, f(x) = 1 if x >= 0.
 What would the perceptron output with input vector [-1,-2,3]?
 - -1
 - 0
-- 1
+- 1 V
 - 2
 - Not sure